jklein131/urjhaui/react_spa_material/README.md

 +// automated workflow with email notifications (this would be nice to add if firebase supports it.)
 +// job specific edits in addition to hazard update approval process.
 +// a way to view and comment on a JHA by email.

+TODO:

+JHA form landing page
+- JHA RowControl needs to list the things so that we can add them to a new cart.
+- Need to have all the information about the JHA be there and pretty.
+- Show the PDF on a different page.

+Someway to filter by jobs
+- Clicking on a job adds a job search icon or something
+- need to show archived jobs in a different tab.

+Cart
+- Need ability to specify cart type so that a JHA and PHA can be created at the same time.
+Maybe we have the ability to have multiple carts.
+    - I think having multiple carts should come later, first we need the identification logic to find if the cart matches the type or something and then we can add that logic.
+- Cart submit needs to redirect to JHA landing page.
+- REACH: need a "add user" JHA element for adding people to the JHA.

+JHA RowControl
+- Need to prompt if adding a non-typed task to a typed cart.

+Navigation:
+- Need a way to empty cart with a prompt so that people aren't just clearing the JHA.

+Hazard suggestions:
+- REACH: need a way to suggest jobsite specific only changes, and suggestions to master.

+Shopping page:
+- Find a way to update statuss so that they are cleared when the cart is cleared.
+- looks like activity description is also having some trouble clearing that as well since it's storing it's own state.

+- REACH: I think using mongo we should just add all the variants and stuff right on the hazard object.
+    - jhacomplete objects will have a link to variants or suggestions.
+    - in that object.

+API Changes:
+- Forms and other objects should be stored in a customer specific object so that they can be shared between things.
+- Stop uploading so many damn PDF's.